 Origins of Obeah

-Obeah’s roots are in African Vodun and Igbo Odinani, as well as other regional African systems, but it developed into a distinct system of medicine and mysticism in Haiti, Jamaica, the Bahamas, and other islands in that region.
+Obeah’s roots are in Kemetic Heka, west African Vodun and Igbo Odinani, as well as other regional African systems, but it developed into a distinct system of medicine and mysticism in Haiti, Jamaica, the Bahamas, Trinidad and Tobago, and other islands in that region.
+So it also took on some practices and pantheons and of course bloodlines from indigenous Americans.
 Some call it sorcery or witchcraft, but I don’t like to use these terms because it is much deeper than saying some words and putting together some formulae.
 Unlike some western forms of witchcraft, it also does not come from an attitude of the Spirits serving the person, but the person serving the Spirits.
 Obeah practitioners would consider it unthinkable to summon a demon and give it orders as if it was obligated to obey.
-Like any Vodun practitioner, if we are calling on a Spirit, we follow the proper proceedure, approach with humility, and do not show up empty handed.
+Like any Vodun practitioner, if we are calling on a Spirit, we follow the proper procedure, approach with humility, and do not show up empty handed.

 Some may go as far as to actually befriend a Spirit.
 Indeed, many refer to the Orishas and deities as allies.
 However, it is constantly in mind that they are extremely strong allies who one does not disrespect without severely bad consequences.
 Because of its African roots, whether the Obeah practitioner is calling Eshu, Odin, Krishna, or a Tengu or Djinn, we approach them with African level respect.